nikgregory/shiny-octo-eureka/at_subtheme/sass/_README.txt

 ABOUT SASS AND COMPASS
 ----------------------

 This directory includes Sass versions of AT's CSS files.
+All files use the SCSS syntax.

 Sass is a language that is just normal CSS plus some extra features, like variables, nested rules, math, mixins, etc. If your stylesheets are written in